waikato-datamining/image-dataset-converter-examples/docs/image_classification.md

-Readers and writers for image segmentation have the `-ic` suffix.
+Readers and writers for image classification have the `-ic` suffix.

 Download the [17 flowers](https://datasets.cms.waikato.ac.nz/ufdl/17flowers/)
 *image classification* dataset and extract it.